Tax On European Properties After BREXIT

 Capital Gains Tax

 An immediate practical implication is the requirement to appoint a French tax representative when selling a property.
 Under current legislation, any seller of French property who is domiciled in the European Union may use the same procedures as French residents.
-Formalities are dealt with by the ‘Notaire’ who deals with the transfer of the property, completes the required capital gains and social contributions computations and files these n the seller’s’ behalf.
+Formalities are dealt with by the ‘Notaire’ who deals with the transfer of the property, completes the required capital gains and social contributions computations and files this on the seller's behalf.

 Sellers who are a resident of a non-EU country are required to appoint a French tax representative based in France.
 Since the representative must take full responsibility for the computation and filing of the gain, the seller will usually be directed to a professional representation company that has received permanent accreditation from the tax authorities and whose fees may be as high as 3% of the sale price.